Updated: Jun 27

 If you like to start your day with a cocktail, weekends in Chattanooga will not disappoint you.
 Weekend Brunch is huge.
 Bloody Mary and Mimosa Bars reign, allowing you to get your cocktail exactly as you like it.
 If you are looking for more originality in your morning libations, as well as deliciousness on your plate, don’t miss my three favorites.
 The Easy Bistro offers Wagyu Steak and Eggs, profiteroles and a morning inspired cocktail selection, that fills all my Jazz Brunch cravings.
 The Bitter Alibi tops many lists as the best brunch in Chattanooga.
 I have also seen it ranked best brunch in Tennessee.
 I am a huge fan of the Andouille Hash with a Bacon Bloody Mary.
 They do not take reservations and the lines can be long.
 My third pick is the Flying Squirrel.
 Their house made Bloody Mary mix is blended with cucumber vodka for a tasty eye-opener.
 Add a plate of Corn Beef Hash or a Shrimp and Grits, and Sunday Funday is off to a good start.

 It has been an unexpected pleasure to experience the culinary delights of this small but intriguing city.
 I have list the websites for all of the locations mentioned above.
 Check out their menus before you experience them, one delicious bite at a time.
+For more Chattanooga inspiration, check out my post 15 Reasons to Visit Chattanooga.

 Want to save this blog post for later on Pinterest?